 Continuing to Honor These Heroes

 A memorial fund or annual donation to your local fire department is a great way to honor your loved one.
-You could also start an annual golf tournament or community organized event.
+You could also start an annual golf tournament or community-organized event.
 Consider donating these funds to your local first responders.

 You can plant a memorial garden in a park or public place where people can spend time in quiet reflection.
 Dropping a meal or a thank you note at your local fire department is also a way to memorialize a loved one.
+A more permanent way to memorialize a fallen firefighter is to get a memorial tattoo.

 There are events around North America that honor fallen heroes every year.
 One event to look up is "Light The Night" and held by The National Fallen Firefighters Foundation.
 This event encourages cities to turn their lights red as a reminder of the fallen.
 You can visit their website for more information if you wish to get involved.